cinchy-co/Documentation/data-syncs/supported-data-sync-sources/README.md

 Advantages of using a fixed-width file include:

-* It is a very **compact** representation of your data
+* It's a **compact** representation of your data
-* It is fast to parse because every field is in the same place in every line
+* It's fast to parse because every field is in the same place in every line

 {% content-ref url="file-based-sources/fixed-width-file.md" %}
 [fixed-width-file.md](file-based-sources/fixed-width-file.md)